uniment/Objects.jl/README.md

 stc.x = 2                       # error
 ```

 `Dynamic` is very easy and casual to use, but unfortunately type instability causes lower performance.
-Good for hacking and playing, throwing stuff together until it works, but not so good for efficient runtime.
+Good for hacking and playing, throwing stuff together before worrying about formalizing, but not so good for efficient runtime.

-`Dynamic` flexibility can also be dangerous when incorporated into large complicated inheritance structures; once things begin settling down and getting sorted out, start moving structures to `Mutable` or `Static`, or create proper composite types with `struct`.
+`Dynamic` flexibility can also be dangerous when incorporated into large complicated inheritance structures; once things begin settling down and getting sorted out, start moving structures to `Mutable` or `Static`, or create composite types with `struct`.

 ### Nested structures